enyosolutions/nginx-vhost-admin/README.md

 > ⚠️  You should change the default password to something else.

-To disable this feature simply remove all the accounts from the `users` section.
+To disable this feature simply set `users: false` instead of the list of users in your local.js.

 ### Installaton